 Tuesday Opening Worship

-About the Theologians:
+About the Presenters:

-Tuesday & Wednesday Lunch Time Meet-Ups
+Tuesday & Wednesday Lunch

-Conversation with the UUA President, Rev. Susan Frederick-Gray
+Conversation with UUA President, Rev. Susan Frederick-Gray

 Wednesday: 25/50 Worship

 Continuing a long tradition, UUMA Colleagues will gather on Wednesday morning in celebration of Ministry.
 This year’s speakers, representing ministers ordained in 1969 and 1994, will be the Reverends John Nichols (50-year class) and Joan Montagnes (25-year class).